lubuntu-team/manual/source/2/2.4/2.4.7/noblenote.rst

 Customizing
 ------------
 To change preferences of nobleNote press :kbd:`Control +P` or :menuselection:`Settings --> Configure`.
 To keep nobleNote in your system tray after you close nobleNote check/uncheck the :guilabel:`Close to tray` checkbox.
 If you want to change the font for editing notes change the :guilabel:`Note Editor default font` underneath has the font and font size.
 If you want to toggle showing notes in HTML format check/uncheck the :guilabel:`Convert notes to the HTML format`.
 If you want to toggle the menu entry to show source check/uncheck the :guilabel:`Show "Show source" menu entry`.
 To reverse the direction of scrolling in nobleNote check the :guilabel:`touch screen scrolling` checkbox.

+To change how wide to make the default for the new note editor :guilabel:`Width` field to how big to make the editor for the note.
+To change how high to make the editor size change the :guilabel:`Height` field.